 What is Disc Golf?

-Disc golf is a fast growing outdoor activity that can be enjoyed by everyone.
-Similar to golf, the object of disc golf is to complete each hole in as few throws–or strokes–as possible.
-Instead of using golf clubs and a golf ball, disc golfers use a flying golf disc to traverse the hole.
-Each hole starts with a teeing area and is completed once the disc lands in the “hole”, which is a disc-catching target.
-While disc golf can be played with just one golf disc, the discs are designed to fly with different characteristics.
+Instead of using golf clubs and a golf ball, disc golfers use a flying golf disc to cross the hole.
+Each hole starts with a teeing area and is completed once the disc lands in the “hole”, aka disc-catching target.
+While disc golf can be played with just one disc, the discs are designed to fly with different characteristics.
 Different discs can be used to hook and curve around obstacles, roll on the ground, or fly over trees.

 Who Plays Disc Golf?

 Disc golf is considered one of the few individual lifetime sports.
 It can be played from school age to golden age, making disc golf one of the greatest lifetime sports around.